 Paint everything white

-You may or may not be sick of the white on white on white trend by now but this trend isn’t going to go away when it comes to making an old home look new.
-Painting the walls, ceiling and trim all one colour is the easiest, cheapest and most practical way to hide imperfections and uneven walls.
+You may or may not be sick of the white-on-white-on-white trend by now but this trend isn’t going to go away when it comes to making an old home look new.
+Painting the walls, ceiling and trim all in one colour is the easiest, cheapest and most practical way to hide imperfections and uneven walls.

 Ditch the wallpaper